Sometimes, you need a jump start.

 Maybe it’s because the frigid cold temperatures killed your car battery.

 Maybe it’s because you left your headlights on to create a spotlight for your one-person puppet show.

 But when your language education needs a jump start, there’s a convenient tool that you don’t even have to pop the hood to use.

 We’re talking about language apps.
 Popular apps for language learners provide a wide array of learning options covering virtually any language you could image.
-Whether you use iPhone apps or prefer a different device, there are plenty of options out there.
+Whether you use iPhone apps, Android apps or prefer a different device, there are plenty of options out there.

 Innovative language apps use clever new strategies to help you improve your language skills.
 Language learning game apps provide a fun, interactive way to upgrade your fluency.
 Apps for kids offer a cute and easy option for learners of all ages.